 As legal proceedings may become confusing for some victims, the Morris Bart law firm wants you to know you are not alone during your fight for justice.
-If you retain a Shreveport teen driving accident lawyer from our firm, we can provide legal services based on your unique circumstances.
+If you retain a Shreveport injury attorney from our firm, we can provide legal services based on your unique circumstances.

 Our services can include:

 - Investigating the cause of your accident and working to show liability

 - Gathering evidence to help assign a value to your case

 Our Firm Takes Cases on a Contingency-Fee Basis

 Many car accident victims may hesitate to hire a lawyer, thinking their services are unaffordable.
 We understand that the last thing many injury victims want to do is shell out more money following an accident.
 That’s why we serve clients on a contingency-fee basis.

 This means you would pay nothing up front or out of pocket.
 You would only pay if your lawyer is successful, and their fees would come from your earnings.
 If they are unsuccessful, your lawyer would not get paid.
 This way, there are no financial risks.
 The last thing you should worry about right now is how you’ll pay for legal help.
 With our firm in your corner, that’s not a concern.